romi/romi-robots-docs/docs/wip-peter/index.md

 ## Introduction

-Romi allows you to combine cameras and CNC-like devices into a single hardware platform.
+Romi allows you to combine cameras, CNC-like devices and brushed DC motors into a single hardware platform.
 The camera we use mostly is the Pi Camera.
-The CNCs generally have 1 to 3 degrees of freedom using stepper motors.
+The CNC interface is designed for devices with up to 3 degrees of freedom using stepper motors.
 This include devices that use the same hardware as 3D printers, but also devices that can come in other shapes, such as camera gimbals.